J1marotta/Porfolio/README.md

-# Description
-## For our first major project at Coder Academy in Sydney.
+# For our first major project at Coder Academy in Sydney.

 ### You are to design, build, deploy and present a portfolio website.

 		The website needs to have the following information:

 		1. Your name and contact details.